top of page

 Support Us!
 Muddy Ruttzz earns a commission from ✅ affiliate links in this article.
 Learn More

-An Extremely Stylish Collectable Crate Packed With Lift Kit Components
+Collectable Crate Packed With Lift Kit Components

 The Mopar Kit is all about giving your Jeep that extra edge with some seriously cool components.
 They've got a kit for pretty much every vehicle and engine combo out there.
 Each coil spring and shock comes with its own part number that matches up with a specific corner of your Jeep, which is pretty neat!
 Plus, Jeep totally gets that sometimes you want to lift your ride.
 That’s why stock Jeep Wranglers and Gladiators come with an extra 2 inches in the brake lines, electrical lines, and differential breather tubes.
 So, you’re all set for a little adventure!